swift-server/sswg/proposals/0018-mqtt-nio.md

     configuration: .init(version: .v5_0)
 )
 ```
 You can use the standard `MQTTClient` APIs with a v5 client but to access v5 features, including MQTT properties and v5 return codes use `MQTTClient.v5`.
 This includes versions of the `connect`, `publish`, `subscribe`, `unsubscribe` and `disconnect` functions.
-For example here is a `publish` call adding the `contentType` property.
+Below you will see a `publish` call adding the `contentType` property.

 ```swift
 let puback = try await client.v5.publish(